I’ve been asked recently: How can I compete with McKinsey when I am only a small consultancy? My answer: You shouldn’t compete with McKinsey.

 However, you cannot answer this question fully if you don’t know what other people, ie your competition is offering, whether you are looking for your next great job or you are a business owner.
 You need to have researched your competitors and evaluate what they offer to see how different you are.

 In other posts, I will provide insights into how to research your competition and how to create your personal branding execution plan.
-In this first part, you start to determine what you have to offer.
+For now, start to determine what you have to offer.

 The 7 ways you can find your uniqueness